 It is without a doubt that we all like money, this means that most of us frown at the thought of having a broker take away 10% of their earnings for services rendered.
 That’s why most people prefer to sell their property themselves; I know it sounds awesome to sell something at full price without having to worry about how the booty will be shared.

 But the truth is if you tone down your excitement you will notice that there are drawbacks associated with selling a yacht yourself, for one, you will have to do all the work alone.
 Note that, to get your boat in top condition you will have to do lots of work some of which will cost you money and lots of time.

-One particular job that will keep you busy the longest is keeping the boat in top notch condition at all times, this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
+One particular job that will keep you busy the longest is keeping the boat in top notch condition at all times especially when going on a salmon fishing Vancouver Island, this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
 This was critical in the sale of a charter boat that was used for a local BC sturgeon charter company.

 Benefits of hiring a broker when selling

 Selling is all about exposure, this means that in order to sell a yacht you will have to expose it to as many buyers as you can.
 What a broker can do for you is, expose your yacht to a wider audience.

 Understand that exposure is good only if targeted at the right people; if you target the wrong audience selling the yacht won’t be easy.
 Simply put you need someone who knows exactly what he or she is doing.
 See our blog for more tips.